 One case report involved a 40-year-old female who was taking the statin simvastatin.
 She experienced rhabdomyolysis after eating grapefruit daily for 10 days.

-However, if healthcare providers can treat rhabdomyolysis, it is possible for them to prevent or reverse complications in the body.
+However, if healthcare providers can treat rhabdomyolysis, it is

 In rare cases, this condition can lead to death.